mattdelashaw/JAVA-PERL/README.md

 There are a few number generator applications in this repo.
 NO! im not addicted to lottery gambling.
 I just found it to present a fun challenge.
 I recently added CustomLotto.java which creates a custom spring layout GUI and error handling.
 Go hit those big million dollar prizes people!
 Don't forget about me if you do!

 ![simple gui with fields for number inputs](https://github.com/mattdelashaw/JAVA-PERL/blob/master/GuiImg.png)

+To run the latest project displayed above, download the repo, and extract the CustomLotto* class files, and the spring utility class file, all into the same directory.
+Open a command prompt or terminal in that directory and enter `java CustomLotto`